E-Levine/HSM-and-mapping/README.md

 - Interpolation (uses 4_WQ_data_interpolation.R)
   * Cleaned water quality data can be used to interpolate data to the entire site area based on station locations.
 Before interpolation is applied, data should be summarized by time frame and by statistic using the 'summarize_data' function.
   * Functions for inverse distance weighting, nearest neighbor, thin plate spline, and ordinary kriging can be used independently or in combination.
 In combination, an ensemble model can also be produced using user-specified weighting.
-  * Plots, data, and shapefiles for selected models can be output, and summary information for models are added to the "model_setup" summary file in the Site_version Data folder.
+  * Plots, data, and shapefiles for selected models can be saved locally, and summary information for models are added to the "model_setup" summary file in the Site_version Data folder.
   * Refer to "Interpolation Methods" document located in the "Reference files" folder for additional information on interpolation methods.

 ### 2_Developing_HSM_curves